How to look for records of... Royal Navy ships’ voyages in log books

 Consult the ADM 50 series description for information on what the records contain.

-Use the advanced search in our catalogue to search for logs in ADM 50:
+Click on the series reference to search for logs in ADM 50:

 - by name of admiral up to 1855